ianshil/CE_GLS/GL/README.txt

-            GLS_PSGLS_calcs.v  ==>  defines the formal language, as well as the GLS and PSGLS calculi GLS_PSGLS_remove_list.v  ==>  defines the operation remove_list on list of formulae GLS_PSGLS_list_lems.v  ==>  states useful lemmas about list of formulae GLS_PSGLS_dec.v  ==>  shows that the appicability of the rules of GLS and PSGLS is decidable GLS_exch.v  ==>  shows that GLS admits exchange GLS_wkn.v  ==>  shows that GLS admits weakening GLS_inv_ImpR_ImpL.v  ==>  shows that the rules ImpR and ImpL are invertible in GLS
+            GLS_PSGLS_calcs.v  ==>  defines the formal language, as well as the GLS and PSGLS calculi GLS_PSGLS_remove_list.v  ==>  defines the operation remove_list on list of formulae GLS_PSGLS_list_lems.v  ==>  states useful lemmas about list of formulae GLS_PSGLS_dec.v  ==>  shows that the applicability of the rules of GLS and PSGLS is decidable GLS_exch.v  ==>  shows that GLS admits exchange GLS_wkn.v  ==>  shows that GLS admits weakening GLS_inv_ImpR_ImpL.v  ==>  shows that the rules ImpR and ImpL are invertible in GLS